-/ Ideas / Accurate LLM/RAG summarisation for conservation evidence literature
+/ Ideas / Accurate summarisation of threats for conservation evidence literature

-This is an idea proposed in 2024 as a Cambridge Computer Science Part II project, and is available for being worked on.
-It will be supervised by Anil Madhavapeddy and Sadiq Jaffer as part of my Conservation Evidence Copilots project.
+This is an idea proposed in 2024 as a Cambrige Computer Science Part III or MPhil project, and is currently being worked on by Kittson Hamill.
+It is supervised by Anil Madhavapeddy and Sadiq Jaffer as part of the Conservation Evidence Copilots project.

 Summary

-At the Conservation Evidence Copilots project, we are interested in finding and synthesising evidence for conservation interventions.
-Once the text has been retrieved, it needs to be summarised in a way that is accurate, concise and relevant.
+At the Conservation Evidence Copilots project, we are interested in constructing a taxonomy of threats to wildlife from the literature.
+This involves scanning the body of conservation literature and gathering/synthesising evidence for conservation interventions from a threats perspective.
+Once the text has been retrieved, it needs to be summarised in a way that is accurate, concise and relevant and verified with human experts.
 This is particularly important for conservation evidence, where the key findings need to be communicated clearly to inform policy and practice.

-This project investigates how to verify the accuracy of summaries generated by LLMs and RAG pipelines for CE literature.
+This project therefore investigates how to generate threats, and to verify their accuracy as generated by LLMs and RAG pipelines from the CE literature.
 Our goal is to develop a pipeline that can reliably go from extracting relevant information from text to a summary that is verifiably (by a human) correct.

 Related Reading